Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

-\citet{Zakharova23} found that the choice of tracers has a significant effect on the number of filaments identified by {\disperse}.
-Input galaxies are biased tracers of the cosmic mass distribution and do not identify some of the filaments that reconstructions based on DM particle input find.
+The DTFE method, while widely used and applicable to many different types of input data, is known to be highly susceptible to noise in small point set data such as galaxy locations as opposed to large point sets such as simulation particle data \citep[e.g.,][]{RD07,Pandey13,BW20}.
+In a comparative study of different density field estimators applied to SDSS and simulation data, \citet{Ferdosi11} found that DTFE both underestimates the true density in underdense regions and substantially overestimates the true density in high-density regions.
+We comment that even the continuous DTFE density field estimation is local linear.
+DTFE is robust and unbiased, but that means it can be significantly underutilizing its input information (if there is supplementary physical information it is ignoring).
+MCPM, on the other hand, is a non-linear density estimator, and it can be physically calibrated.

+Previous applications of the DTFE/{\disperse} method have found that using individual particles as tracers in simulations (as opposed to, e.g., galaxies) can increase the number of faint structures detected. \citep[e.g.,][]{Kuchner20,Kotecha22}.
+Galaxies are biased tracers of the cosmic mass distribution. \citet{Zakharova23} showed that, using DM particles as inputs in {\disperse} {\it mse} results in more of the filaments being found than using galaxies as inputs.
 They also showed that filaments identified from DM tracers are, on average, longer than those identified from galaxy tracers.
-In our work, the input tracers are the same between the two methodologies (albeit with different intermediate density estimations).
-Still, similar differences are seen between identified filaments between the DTFE and MCPM density fields.
-Therefore, increasing the information in the density field improves the identification of filaments.
 We reran the {\disperse} filament identification using DTFE density estimation from DM particles as tracers instead of galaxies.
 The resulting outputs, depending on the adopted persistence threshold, show filamentary structures similar to those of our MCPM density field run on galaxies as tracers.
-We verified that both the visual and statistical comparisons between the output structures generated from DM particle tracers using DTFE and galaxy tracers using MCPM produce very similar qualitative results.
+We verified through both visual and statistical comparisons that the output structures generated from applying DM particles as tracers in DTFE and galaxy positions as tracers in MCPM produce similar qualitative results.
 In other words, the conclusions of our paper do not change between density estimation with DTFE using DM particles and that with MCPM using galaxies.